 - 1. Support towards implementation of a new EHR - 2.
 Upgrades to an existing EHR (e.g., building custom reports/extracts for HIE onboarding, upgrades to automatically capture qualified/certified interpreter data during appointments, functionality to provide telehealth) - 3.
-Support use of a clinical registry to track care gaps and create new workflows to ensure patients with care gaps receive outreach - 4.
+Support the use of a clinical registry to track care gaps and create new workflows to ensure patients with care gaps receive outreach - 4.
+Add a risk adjustment module within a current EHR platform that aims to improve the accuracy and efficiency of capturing patient health data - 5.
 Utilize remote monitoring devices for ongoing chronic care management.
-Examples include but are not limited to: blood pressure, continuous glucose (CGM), heart rate, and wearable EKG monitors. - 5.
-Hire temporary staff or increase hours of current staff to work with Health IT vendors on initial connection, conduct data cleaning, implement workflows for measures not currently being tracked, telephone patients to obtain missing data and otherwise validate data - 6.
+Examples include but are not limited to blood pressure, continuous glucose (CGM), heart rate, and wearable EKG monitors. - 6.
+Hire temporary staff or increase the hours of current staff to work with HITvendors on initial connection, conduct data cleaning, implement workflows for measures not currently being tracked, telephone patients to obtain missing data and otherwise validate data - 7.
 Support the use of Unite Us or other HIT needs related to reporting data to EOCCO or coordinating care with community-based or health care organizations.
 Projects may propose purchasing necessary equipment to implement these HIT tools.